CARLOS J. BERROCAL, Of Counsel Attorney

 Carlos J. Berrocal is a Martindale-Hubbell ‘AV’ Rated Attorney and the founding shareholder of BERROCAL LAW, P.A.
 He concentrates his practice in corporate and business law, including not-for-profit corporations, real estate and secured transactions, as well as assisting individuals with their Estate Planning needs.
 A strategic partnership was forged with JUPITER LAW CENTER in 2022 when Carlos began officing there to more closely align the work he and Adam Gumson had been doing together for many years.

 Carlos received his B.A. and B.S. from the University of Alabama in 1980 and his J.D. from Georgetown University in 1983.
 He is a member of the Florida Bar and the D.C.
 Bar.
-Mr. Berrocal currently serves as the President of the Board of Directors of Susan G. Komen for the Cure South Florida.
-He also serves on the Executive Committee of the Palm Beach North Chamber of Commerce, where he is an officer.
+Mr. Berrocal is the Past-Chair of the Board of Directors of the Jupiter Medical Center; the Susan G. Komen for the Cure South Florida; Jupiter, Tequesta, and Juno Beach Chamber of Commerce (n/k/a Palm Beach North Chamber of Commerce).
+He has also been involved in numerous other civic and charitable organizations including serving as President of Jupiter Medical Center Ambassadors and Chairman of the Business Forum.

 He has served as counsel to various not-for-profit organizations including The Maltz Jupiter Theatre, Jupiter-Tequesta-Juno Beach Chamber of Commerce and The Jupiter Children’s Foundation.